Gayatri1626/Gayatri1626/README.md

 ###

-<p align="left">I'm a currently a Software Developer Intern at Artiset.
-Looking Forward to catch up with an exciting ideas!</p>
+<p align="left">A Persona with strong dedication,commitment and good energy.Looking Forward to catch up with an exciting ideas!</p>

 ###